Dipesh454/Dipesh454/README.md

 # 👋 Hi, I’m Dipeshkumar Shah
 Welcome to my profile!
 Explore my projects, skills, and professional journey.
 ### 🌟 About Me
-- 💼 Business Insights Analyst | Aspiring Data Analyst | Table Games Dealer at Casino.
+- 💼 Business Insights Analyst | Aspiring Data Analyst
 - 🎓 Graduated with B.E in IT, Post Grad in AI & Data Science
 - 📊 Passionate about data analysis, business intelligence, and storytelling with data.